-Inference in multivariate econometric models is often plagued by issues such as measurement errors, structural breaks, outliers, or non-Gaussian features, such as asymmetric and fat tailed errors.
 Especially in recessionary episodes or when large shocks hit the economy (e.g., the global financial crisis or the Covid-19 pandemic), violations of the standard model assumptions become prevalent.
 Moreover, selecting appropriate variables is necessary to strike a balance between a large model, which might include many irrelevant predictors, and a small tractable model, which could omit important information.
 These issues can be partly addressed by making the model larger, more flexible, and non-Gaussian, but this typically leads to substantial increases in computational complexity and risks overfitting the data.
-For example, \cite{cogley2005drifts, primiceri2005time, kalli2018bayesian, huber2020nowcasting, chkmp2021tail, goulet2022machine, korobilis2021,karlsson2023vector} propose models that allow for time-variation and non-linearities in the conditional mean, the conditional variance or both.
-These methods often outperform their linear counterparts in terms of estimation reliability and predictive accuracy.
+For example, \cite{cogley2005drifts, primiceri2005time, kalli2018bayesian, huber2020nowcasting, chkmp2021tail, goulet2022machine, korobilis2021,karlsson2023vector, huber2024fast} propose models that allow for time-variation and nonlinearities in the conditional mean, the conditional variance, or both.
+These methods often outperform their linear counterparts in terms of reliability of estimation and predictive accuracy.
 However, they are difficult to tune and the computational burden increases markedly with the size of the dataset.
-Similarly, to address the omitted variable problem it is common to rely on factor models \citep[e.g.,][]{stock2002macroeconomic, bernanke2005measuring, kaufmann2019bayesian} or large Bayesian VARs \citep[see, e.g.,][]{banbura2010large, koop2013forecasting, chan2022asymmetric, gefang2023forecasting}.
-Factor models, however, require the selection of the number of factors and call for filtering techniques to estimate the latent factors.
+Similarly, to address the omitted variable problem, it is common to rely on factor models \citep[e.g.,][]{stock2002macroeconomic, bernanke2005measuring, kaufmann2019bayesian} or large Bayesian VARs \citep[see, e.g.,][]{banbura2010large, koop2013forecasting, chan2022asymmetric, gefang2023forecasting}.
+However, factor models require the selection of the number of factors and call for filtering techniques to estimate the latent factors.
 Large VARs, on the other hand, are often specified to be linear and homoskedastic.
-Both assumptions are necessary to retain conjugacy, and thus enable fast estimation, but could be unrealistic.
-And one could introduce a separate stochastic process to capture measurement errors \citep[see, e.g.,][]{cogley2015measuring}, but doing so requires knowledge about the nature of the measurement error and is thus not easy to apply in general.
+Both assumptions are necessary to retain conjugacy and thus enable fast estimation, but could be unrealistic.
+And one could introduce a separate stochastic process to capture measurement errors \citep[see, e.g.,][]{cogley2015measuring}, but doing so requires knowledge of the nature of the measurement error and is thus not easy to apply in general.